TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 {{< figure src="gateway-overview.png" alt="Gateway overview" >}}

-You can now connect your gateway to The Things Stack.
+You can now connect your gateway to {{% tts %}}.

 ### Create Gateway API Key

-Some gateways require an API Key with Link Gateway Rights to be able to connect to The Things Stack.
+Some gateways require an API Key with Link Gateway Rights to be able to connect to {{% tts %}}.

 In order to do this, navigate the **API Keys** menu of your gateway and select **Add API Key**.
 Enter a name for your key, select the **Link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink** right and then press **Create API Key**.